dybn7758/Notstrom/README.md

 The Ratings & Reviews module will allow viewing and submission of reviews for the product selected.
 ![Recording 2022-05-24 at 21 01 16](https://user-images.githubusercontent.com/94567690/170169189-2d192a5d-8b17-4a98-a219-559f6717c03c.gif)

+Ratings and Reviews displays dynamically rendered user reviews for the selected product:

+Average Rating represented by number and stars Filterable rating breakdown section
+Product breakdown section
+Sort review options by relevant, helpful, or newest User can mark helpful or report a review

+User can add new review for the selected product:

+Dynamic form subcomponents rendering based on selected product Client-side form Input validations
+Upload Image Options
 ## Contributors

 Widget  | Contributor